Tahasaif3/Python-Class-Assignments/Assignment Three/readme.md

-# Python Assignment: Lists, Tuples, and Methods
+# Python Assignment 3: Lists, Tuples, and Methods

 This repository contains solutions for a Python assignment focused on working with lists, tuples, and their methods.
 The tasks range from basic operations to more advanced problem-solving using functions.